ellenwaltersmusic/ellenwaltersmusic.github.io/src/content/about.md

 Scratch the itch and come try it out!
 I hope to provide a fun, comfortable and encouraging environment for the learner and their aims, supported by a strong technical foundation.

-Beginner and beyond, all ages.
+Beginner and beyond, for all ages.

 ---
-# Roles
+# Work
 - Private teaching - mainly cello, with growing violin students.
 I am also the cello teacher at Dunedin Rudolf Steiner School.
 - Dunedin Youth Orchestra Coordinator
 - Dunedin Symphony Orchestra Academy Conductor and orchestra administration